tgreil/drive/CONTRIBUTING.md

 Please also check out our [dev handbook](https://suitenumerique.gitbook.io/handbook) to learn our best practices.

-## Help us with translations

-You can help us with translations on [Crowdin](https://crowdin.com/project/lasuite-drive).
-Your language is not there?
-Request it on our Crowdin page 😊 or ping us on [Matrix](https://matrix.to/#/#drive-official:matrix.org) and let us know if you can help with translations and/or proofreading.

 ## Creating an Issue

 When creating an issue, please provide the following details: